 Let us assume that you’ve understood the basic concept of this tax.
 Well, understanding is not enough to fully understand this.
 Make sure you know how to compute and file estate tax in the Philippines.
-Everyone knows that the computation of the estate tax is sometimes it’s not easy and it takes a long process.
+Everyone knows that the estate tax computation is sometimes not easy, and it takes a long process.

 Let me give little tips on what you should know first before solving problems.
-Make sure you know what gross estate, estate tax rate, real properties, and exclusions from the estate is — after knowing those things, still trying to compute and no knowledge how and where to start?
-Let’s start these easy steps.
+Make sure you know what gross estate, estate tax rate, fundamental properties, and exclusions from the estate is — after learning those things, still trying to compute and no knowledge how and where to start?
+Let’s start with these easy steps.

 Effective Five (5) Tips in Solving Comprehensive Estate Tax Train Law 2019

 The decedent is the person who dies with properties left.
 Decedents might be classified as residents and citizens or non-resident aliens.

 Although the estate tax rate is similar regarding your citizenship, your estate or properties are subject to tax differently.
 Aside from the composition of the gross estate, deductions or exclusions might be different because some special laws might protect some of that estate.

 The law also protects the interest of others like the surviving spouse and heirs.
 Before you move to the following steps, make sure you know the status of the decedent.
 If married, identify the property relations between husband and wife.
 According to the family code (Art.
 109), the properties of the husband is the husband’s capital, while the properties of the wife are the wife’s paraphernalia.
 In the absence of any contract or marriage settlement executed before the celebration of a marriage, either the conjugal or absolute community of properties shall govern the property owner of the husband and wife.